Rapptz/discord.py/docs/api.rst

         You have sent a friend request to this user.

+    .. attribute:: implicit

+        You frecently interact with this user.
+See :class:`UserAffinity` for more information.

+        .. versionadded:: 2.0

 .. class:: UserContentFilter

     Represents the options found in ``Settings > Privacy & Safety > Safe Direct Messaging``